Magazine

 By Sophia Petrides

-When it comes to the specifics of how they approached the lockdowns, it is clear that the direction of travel over the last decade towards a more people-centric employee experience, better communication across organisational hierarchies and more inclusive company culture has been greatly accelerated by the pandemic and the needs of working remotely.
-As one CEO put it, “The pandemic has a silver lining.
+The CEO survey participants, who agreed to have their insights shared anonymously, revealed that the pandemic has accelerated significant changes in the way companies operate.
+A more people-centric employee experience, improved communication across organizational hierarchies, and a stronger emphasis on inclusive company culture have all become central themes.
+As one CEO noted, “The pandemic has a silver lining.
 It’s an opportunity to do things differently, with the time pressure needed to overcome complacency with the current way of doing things.”

 The fact remains that digital leadership is difficult.
 A large part of the leadership challenge has always been aligning the company and its stakeholders around a clear vision.
-However, in the age of virtual meetings such as Google Meet, Zoom, and other online meeting platforms it has become a more significant challenge.
-In many respects, engaging with teams digitally underpins most of the major frustrations of the CEOs I spoke to – the problem is the loss of those unplanned moments of interaction that are so important to create a sense of momentum and social cohesion behind the leadership team.
+However, in the age of virtual meetings such as Google Meet, Zoom, and other online platforms, it has become a more significant challenge.
+In many respects, engaging with teams digitally underpins most of the major frustrations expressed in the CEO survey I conducted – the problem is the loss of those unplanned moments of interaction that are so important for creating a sense of momentum and social cohesion behind the leadership team.
 There’s no office buzz online, and that informal energy is essential to align teams behind the leadership vision.

 NO BOARDROOM BLUES